bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 # CTDizzle User Manual

-## Note to THS: 10/17/17
+## Note to THS: 10/23/17
-Tomorrow we will be touring the R/V Sikuliaq.
-Please wear closed-toed shoes and bring an ID if you are over 18.
+Please continue soldering work.
+Tomorrow (10/24) we will dive into an overview and some math related to the CTDs.

 ## Links
 [Parts List](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/MKRZero_Parts_List.md)